imaginaryusername/Reusable_specs/reusable_addresses.md

 Obtain two ECDSA/Schnorr keypairs from a wallet, and designate one as the "scanning" pubkey and the other as the "spending" pubkey.

 Any common-secret-derived keypairs detected from incoming payments are additionally stored in the wallet file for history and spending, to minimize future bandwidth and CPU usage.
 Historical receive addresses do not need to be continuously monitored after first receipt.
+The expiry date should be set to 0 to remain disabled.

 **Paycode creation (P2SH-multisig)**

 The multisig m-of-n parties do not keep transaction scanning privacy from each other, and must agree on a common scanning keypair.
 They can subsequently submit one ECDSA/Schnorr spending pubkey each, and set up the paycode using the n+1 public keys.
+The expiry date should be set to 0 to remain disabled.

 **Generating a transaction to payment code (P2PKH)**